The Popkov-Sch\"{u}tz two-lane lattice gas: Universality for general jump rates: Summary and discussions

 with

-For the coupled Burgers equations studied in \cite{RDKKS24}, the first equation is the one in \eqref{22}, but in the second equation the nonlinearity reads $Y\phi_1^2 + \phi_2^2$.
+For the coupled Burgers equations studied in \cite{RDKKS24}, the first equation is the same as \eqref{22}, but in the second equation the nonlinearity is more general and reads $Y\phi_1^2 + \phi_2^2$.
 The studied parameter space is the $X$-$Y$ plane with $XY >0$.
 The diagonal $\{X=Y\}$ plays a special role.
 The corresponding coupling matrices are cyclic.
 Along the diagonal the scaling functions of the dynamic correlator change nontrivially \cite{RDKKS24} and presumably the dynamical exponent varies continuously with $X$, still being close to $\tfrac{3}{2}$ \cite{SKP25}.
 In this parametrization the studied lattice gas is located on the diagonal $\{X=Y\}$.
 As $q$ changes, the parameter $X$ varies along the diagonal.
-However the interval $0 \leq X \leq \tfrac{1}{2}$ cannot be covered.
+However the interval $0 \leq X \leq \tfrac{1}{2}$ is not covered.

-Now given $q$, there are eight free parameters available, $\alpha - \delta, \tilde{\alpha} - \tilde{\delta}$.
+Now given $q$, there are eight free parameters available, $\alpha, \beta,\gamma, \delta$ and $ \tilde{\alpha}, \tilde{\beta}, \tilde{\gamma}, \tilde{\delta}$.
 They have to satisfy the three identities \eqref{5}.
 Furthermore, one can choose a global time scale.
 This yields a universality class with four independent parameters.
 For TASEP, the tilde parameters vanish and the class consists of a single point.

 For TASEP the only cyclic choice is $\alpha = \beta = \delta = 1$ and arbitrary $\gamma >0$.
 Moving to other parameters the lattice gas becomes noncyclic.
 The steady state has to be studied numerically.
 For sure independence is lost.
 But based on previous experience the correlations in the steady state should still have a rapid decay.
 It would be worthwhile to study such larger class.